Cinnaminson Township, New Jersey: Parks and recreation

 Since 1900, Cinnaminson has been home to the Riverton Country Club, a country club and golf course designed by Donald Ross.

-Cinnaminson is home to the largest indoor electric go-kart facility in the state of NJ called Speed Raceway—a 100,000 sqft indoor entertainment facility with go karts, axe throwing, mini golf, virtual reality, and arcade.
-The entertainment facility hosts thousands of events annually with 100,000s of guests visiting each year.

 Government

 Local government

 Cinnaminson Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor.

-As of 2025, members of the Cinnaminson Township Committee are Mayor Ernest T. McGill (R, term on committee and as mayor ends December 31, 2023), Deputy Mayor Paul J. Conda (R, term as deputy mayor ends 2023; term on committee ends 2024), Ryan F. Horner (R, 2023), Stephanie Kravil (R, 2025) and Albert D. Segrest (R, 2024).
+As of 2025, members of the Cinnaminson Township Committee are Mayor Paul J. Conda (R, term on committee ends December 31, 2027; term as mayor ends 2025), Deputy Mayor Ryan F. Horner (R, term on committee ends 2026; term as deputy mayor ends 2025), Stephanie Kravil (R, 2025), Ernest T. McGill (R, 2026) and Albert D. Segrest (R, 2027).